K3VRAL/codesu/readme.md

 How the programming language works;

-Check for all relevant items (Maybe include some?
-Must include HitObjects)
+All file things used to check for all relevant items (Maybe include some not all?
+Currently done with HitObjects)

     -   General
         -   AF      Prints  -   Time to get groovy
         -   AL      Console -   Time before program starts